-What will happen to me if I take part?
+What will happen if they take part?

-We would like to observe the care that you receive at this time and to have access to your medical notes to review the description of the care recorded by staff.
-The observation will involve a researcher sitting in the room with you and any relatives/friends as care is delivered.
+We would like to observe the care that your relative/friend receives during the last days or hours of their lives and to have access to their medical notes to review the description of the care recorded by staff.
+The observation will involve a researcher sitting in the room with your relative/friend (and others at the bedside) as care is delivered.
 The researcher will do this in 4 hour blocks of time and they will note down information about the care that staff deliver.
-The researcher will sit at a suitable distance from your bedside so as to avoid any interruption to your time with your relatives/friends or to the care that you receive from staff.
-At the end of the 4 hour block of time, the researcher will leave the room in order to interview the member of staff who has been most involved in delivering your care and to review the record of care reported in your medical notes.
+The researcher will sit at a suitable distance from the bedside so as to avoid any interruption to your time with your relative/friend.
+At the end of the 4 hour block of time, the researcher will leave the room in order to interview the member of staff who has been most involved in delivering the care and to review the record of care reported in your relative/friend's medical notes.
 The researcher may then wish to re-enter the room to undertake a further 4 hour block of observation.
-The researcher will gain the verbal consent yourself and from those at the bedside before resuming the observation period.
-If at any time you or anyone at the bedside does not wish the observation to continue (temporarily or at all), the researcher can be asked to leave the room.
+The researcher will gain the verbal consent of those at the bedside before resuming the observation period.
+If at any time anyone at the bedside does not wish the observation to continue (temporarily or at all), they can ask the researcher to leave the room.